My fave Munich attractions and other things to do in Bavaria’s capital

-- Chinesischer Turm (Chinese Tower): Located in the English Gardens, here you’ll find traditional Bavarian brews accompanied by Chinese food.
+- Chinesischer Turm (Chinese Tower): Located in the English Gardens, you’ll find traditional Bavarian brews accompanied by Chinese food.
 Great spot to enjoy the sunshine and surrounding park.

 - Hofbräuhaus: A must when it comes to Munich attractions.
-Established as the Royal Brewery of the Kingdom or Bavaria in 1589, Hofbräuhaus has been a staple of Munich’s history.
+Established as the Royal Brewery of the Kingdom of Bavaria in 1589, Hofbräuhaus has been a staple of Munich’s history.
 Here you’ll find all the traditional elements of Bavaria.

 - Paulaner Bräuhaus: Started by two brothers in 1889, the beer here is brewed in shiny copper tanks, served with traditional and seasonal dishes.